Villa Park: History

 Regular ground developments and innovations began from 1969 under the direction of the new chairman, Doug Ellis, who set about redeveloping Villa Park for the modern era.
 Much of the stadium had fallen into disrepair and was in need of modernisation; Villa's attendances and financial situation had also declined as a result of losing their First Division status in 1967 and going down to the Third Division for the first time in 1970.
 Ellis updated the infrastructure, installed a new public address system, carried out plumbing work which included installing new toilets, resurfaced the terraces, and built a new ticket office.
 His tenure saw executive lounges replace the old offices in the Trinity Road Stand.

 Redevelopment of the Witton End stand began in the summer of 1976, a year after Villa returned to the First Division after eight years away.
 The stand had not seen any major work since 1924, and its rear remained a mound of earth.
 Initial renovations saw the levelling of the earth and new concrete terraces constructed on the lower tier in preparation for the construction of an upper tier.
 Stage two began in February 1977 and was officially opened in late October.
 The stand's design and fittings were impressive for the time, including novelties such as an 'AV' logo spelled out in coloured seats and a double row of executive boxes.

-As well as the new Witton End stand, renamed the North Stand, Villa Park went through further renovations throughout the ground.
+As well as the new Witton End stand, renamed the Doug Ellis Stand (after the clubs chairman, Villa Park went through further renovations throughout the ground.
 The cost of the work was £1.3 million.
 As a result, and as with the construction of the Trinity Road Stand fifty years earlier, Villa were again burdened with debt.
 An internal investigation found that £700,000 of the £1.3 million worth of bills were unaccounted for.
-A later report by accountants Deloitte Haskins & Sells found that the bills were inflated by only 10% but that there were "serious breaches of recommended codes of practice and poor site supervision."
+A later report by accountants Deloitte Haskins & Sells found that the bills were inflated by only 10% but that there were "serious breaches of recommended codes of practice and poor site supervision".

 In response to the Hillsborough disaster which resulted in 96 fatalities, the Taylor Report of January 1990 recommended that all major grounds be converted to become all-seater as a safety measure by August 1994.
 Within a few months of the Taylor Report being published, the first changes were made in line with the report.
 The North Stand saw the addition of 2,900 seats to the lower tier of the stand in place of terracing, the Holte End's roof was extended in preparation for more seats, the Trinity Road Stand had its roof replaced, and the Witton Lane Stand had more corporate boxes added.
 By that time, all four floodlight pylons had been removed to make way for boxes or in preparation for seating, and new floodlights were installed on new gantries on the Trinity and Witton stands.